On Air Now

 The Apprentice has been giving us tears, bust ups and dramatic boardroom firings for 15 years.

-Unfortunately, it won’t be back on our screens in 2020 after the BBC were forced to postpone the series due to the pandemic.
+Now it is back on our screens, after the BBC was forced to postpone the series in 2020 due to the pandemic.

-But luckily, fans can get their fix of the brutal competition as Lord Alan Sugar, Baroness Karren Brady and Claude Littner take a look back at all the outrageous moments.
+Finally, we can get our fix of the brutal competition as Lord Alan Sugar, Baroness Karren Brady and Tim Campbell welcome 16 new candidates to the boardroom.

-So, as we reminisce over The Apprentice’s best bits, let’s see what all the previous winners are doing now.
+So, as we get to know the business hopefuls, let’s see what all the previous winners are doing now.

 Carina won The Apprentice 2019, beating 15 other contestants to claim the top prize.